Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Chambolle--Pock under oblique weak Minty

-In the first example, the tightness of the bounds on the relaxation parameter $\lambda$ from \Cref{thm:CP:full} will be demonstrated through a simple system of linear equations.
-In this setting, the iterations of \ref{eq:CP} can be expressed as a linear dynamical system, so that tight bounds on the relaxation parameter $\lambda$ can be obtained by ensuring stability.
-Note that in this example, an artificial parameter $c$ is introduced when splitting the problem into the form $A + L^\top B L$.
-While this parameter may appear inconsequential at first sight, it does indeed have an impact on the convergence of \ref{eq:CP} applied to this splitting, as becomes apparent in \eqref{eq:example5:lambda}.
+In the first example, the tightness of the bounds on $\gamma$, $\tau$ and $\lambda_k$ from \Cref{thm:CP:full} is demonstrated through a simple system of linear equations.
+In this setting, the iterations of \ref{eq:CP} can be expressed as a linear dynamical system, so that tight bounds can be obtained by ensuring stability.
+In this example, an artificial parameter $c$ is introduced when splitting the problem into the form $A + L^\top B L$.
+While this parameter may appear inconsequential at first sight, it controls the value of $\DRSrhomon^\prime$ within the problem (see \Cref{it:CP:example5:2}).

-\begin{example}[saddle point problem] Consider the problem of finding a zero of \ifsiam\else the following structured linear inclusion \fi
+\begin{example}[saddle point problem] Consider the problem of finding a zero of \ifjota\else the following structured linear inclusion \fi